 - Success comes from taking action and following-up

 Listening is not a social media meme.
-Listening means we might want to actually have a conversation where we can deeply listen for what the other person is saying.
+Listening means we might want to actually have a conversation where we can deeply listen to what the other person is saying.
 In business, listening to the true needs of our prospects reveals volumes.

 When you remember details about someone, it means you listened and more importantly that you cared enough to listen.
-As humans we all have a basic need to be heard.
+As humans, we all have a basic need to be heard.

 Investing Time in Relationships